IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ## Overview

-The SoundBytes Custom is a flexible, triggerable sound player.
-It plays sounds from a microSD card based on trigger events that can come from sensors, switches, etc.
+The SoundBytes Custom is a programmable sound player that plays sounds from a microSD card in response to various trigger events.
+Up to four triggers can come from sensors, switches, detectors, Arduinos, etc. and each trigger can play a different sound.
+It supports various playback modes ranging from ambient background sounds, triggered sound effects, and a special beginning-middle-end mode for repeating effects with lead-in and lead-out sound clips.

+Complete with control board, speaker, and microSD card, the SoundBytes Custom is a turney solution for adding sound to your model railroad, module, diarama, or other display.

 ### Features

-* Custom sounds can be loaded using a microSD card
+* Custom sounds loaded using a microSD card
+* Four independent triggers with individual sounds
+* Features four playback modes: ambient, one-shot, continuous, and beginning-middle-end
+* Triggerable by a switch, pushbutton, Arduino, or any other [open-collector](http://localhost:8000/Tips%20and%20Tricks/Articles/opencollector/) output
+* Compatible with [TrainSpotter](https://www.iascaled.com/trainspotter) and [ATOM](https://www.iascaled.com/atom) detectors
-* Comes complete with speaker and control board
+* Comes complete with speaker, control board, and microSD card
-* Powered from 5V to 24VDC
+* Powered from 5V to 24V DC

 ### Typical Applications

+* Ambient background sound:
+  Examples: nature sounds, farm animals, traffic
-* Ambient sound
+* Triggered sound effects:
-* Sound effects
+  Examples: FIXME...

 ---